 Once you are familiar with the environmental factors that are relevant to YOUR life, then you can take action to create change and improve the odds that you’re the one with the control—not the addiction.
 You’ll also find helpful tips for partners and family members who want to support a loved one in addiction recovery—since they make up a substantial portion of the environmental influence.

-As mentioned, members of the “environmental camp” believe that social systems and external factors drive human behavior.
-The way I see it, this camp is made up of four environmental sub-domains that play a role in the development of addiction.
+The way I see it, four environmental sub-domains that play a role in the development of addiction.

 There’s no denying that our early life experiences and familial interactions play an important role in the development of our mental health.
 You may not realize, however, just how critical those interactions and parenting styles can be and how they can contribute to later addiction.

 Parents who have favorable attitudes toward drug use or use drugs themselves often have children who are more likely to use and drugs, and with the increased probability of use comes an increase in the probability of problems.